Farfield Mill caters for many interests and ages, offering a vareity of experiences and facilities, including:

 Level 4 is home to the Mill's collection of floor and hand looms - and on most weekdays, you can see weavers busy at the looms, working on their own projects; they are usually happy to talk about their work and what they are creating.
 Local lace-makers and rag-rug makers also demonstrate in this area on certain days each month.

-Our working Dobcross looms on Level 1 (weekends only at the moment) illustrate how we're continuing the Mill's weaving heritage by producing our own cloth.
+Our working Dobcross and Somet looms on Level 1 (weekends only) illustrate how we're continuing the Mill's weaving heritage by producing our own cloth.
 This level also offers you one of the best cafés in Sedbergh, Weavers Café (with free entry for all visitors) and from here, you can observe the weaving operation through an internal window.

 "I love it here: a delicious pleasure - every sense appealed to."
 Rachel Raven, West Drayton, Middlesex